bmmpxf/geoserver/doc/en/user/source/security/auth/owsrest.rst

 OWS and REST services are stateless and have no inherent awareness of "session", so the authentication scheme for these services requires the client to supply credentials on every request.
 That said, "session integration" is supported, meaning that if a session already exists on the server (from a concurrent :ref:`authenticated web admin session <sec_auth_webadmin>` it will be used for authentication.
 This scheme allows GeoServer to avoid the overhead of session creation for OWS and REST services.

-The default GeoServer configuration ships with support for only `HTTP Basic authentication <http://en.wikipedia.org/wiki/Basic_access_authentication>`_  for services, although alternative methods are available through further configuration and additional security extensions.
+The default GeoServer configuration ships with support for `HTTP Basic authentication <http://en.wikipedia.org/wiki/Basic_access_authentication>`_  for services.

-.. warning:: SUCH AS?
-WHAT SECURITY EXTENSIONS!?

 The typical process of authentication is as follows: